restcord/restcord/docs/_docs/Guild/Delete Guild Integration.md

 ## Description

 Delete the attached integration object for the guild.
-Requires the &#039;MANAGE_GUILD&#039; permission.
+Requires the MANAGE_GUILD permission.
 Fires a Guild Integrations Update Gateway event.

 ## Parameters